Dan Byles: Background

 Byles was born in Hastings, East Sussex, but spent his early childhood as an expatriate in Bahrain and Saudi Arabia before returning to England at age nine to the Cotswold market town of Chipping Norton.
 Helped by a government funded scholarship, the Assisted Places Scheme, Byles attended Warwick School.

 He attended the University of Leeds from 1993 to 1996, where he earned a 2.1 BA Joint Honours in Economics and Management Studies, becoming the first member of his family to attend university.
 In 2007 he was awarded an MA in creative writing from Nottingham Trent University.

 Military career

 Following university, Byles attended Commissioning Course 963 at the Royal Military Academy Sandhurst.
 Initially commissioned into The Light Infantry Byles later accepted a Regular Commission with the Royal Army Medical Corps as a Medical Support Officer.

 Adventures and expeditions

 Atlantic rowing race 1997

 In 1995 Byles and his mother Janice Meek rowed 3044 nmi from Tenerife to Barbados; it took 100 days, 18 hours and 57 minutes.
 In rowing across the Atlantic, the pair became the first mother and son team to row any ocean.

 Charities and organisations

 In October 2008, Byles became the main sponsor of the Bedworth United F.C.
 Youth Team, in order to support community youth projects involving sport.

-In December 2013, Byles was made a President of The Young People's Trust for the Environment. for his work in Parliament on environmental and energy issues.
+In December 2013, Byles was made a President of The Better Planet Education. for his work in Parliament on environmental and energy issues.